For Shaler students, this year's musical departure from norm

 “A lot of people have stepped up to the challenge,” Schreiber said of the musical.
 “I think people should come to see this production if they want to see something different.
 It's not your classic ‘Singin' in the Rain' musical.
 It's more intense.”

 A special senior citizens dress rehearsal performance will be held at 5 p.m. on Thursday, Feb.
 28.

 A special meet and greet session for children will be held from 12:30 to 1:30 p.m. before the Sunday, March 3, performance.

 Bethany Hofstetter is a staff writer for Trib Total Media.
-She can be reached at 724-772-6364 or email@example.com.There are currently no comments for this story.
+She can be reached at 724-772-6364 or firstname.lastname@example.org.